Jaredslocker21/massage-at-solid-gym/README.md

 Welcome to Massage at Solid gym. https://jaredslocker21.github.io/massage-at-solid-gym/index.html

 ## UX/UI
- - Users are welcome to experience a clean and easily to navigate website, Easy to access navigation bar, short and clear descriptions and an easy form to fill out.
+ - Users are welcome to experience a clean and easily to navigate website.
+Easy to access navigation bar, short and clear descriptions and an easy form to fill out.
  - Returning guests will also be able to find contact inormation and directions easily.
- - Initial concepts uses Balsamic wireframes.
+ - Initial frame concepts uses Balsamic wireframes.
- - This site will also explain in short.
-What Massage Therapy is, who benefits from it, what types of massage they can receive, prices, What to wear, how to contact us and be contacted by us.
+ - This site will  explain in short.
+What Massage Therapy is, who benefits from it, what types of massage they can receive, prices, what to wear, how to contact us and be contacted by us.
- -  Original Template was created from code institute.
+ -  Original Template was created by the Code Institute.

  ![Balasmic Wireframs](/assets/images/baslamic-wire-frame-resize.png) ![Balasmic Wireframs](/assets/images/wireframe2-resized.png)